Shresht7/random-cli/README.md

 #### Flags

-`--repeat, -r`: Number of times to repeat the execution of this command.
+`--repeat, -r` or `--count, -c`: Number of times to repeat the execution of this command.

 `--separator, -s`: Separator to use to format the results (default: `\n`)